This is the official Heroku buildpack for Node.js apps.

 # Create a new Heroku app that uses your buildpack heroku create --buildpack <your-github-url> # Configure an existing Heroku app to use your buildpack heroku buildpacks:set <your-github-url> # You can also use a git branch! heroku buildpacks:set <your-github-url>#your-branch

-The buildpack tests use Docker to simulate Heroku's Cedar and Cedar-14 containers.
+The buildpack tests use Docker to simulate Heroku's Cedar-14 and Heroku-16 containers.

 To run the test suite: